-CDCC facilitates its Clearing Members' understanding of its Rules and risks of participation through encouraging their participation in its RMAC and its User Group meetings.
-These provide Clearing Members the opportunity to discuss any relevant risk and/or operational issues or to raise any concerns regarding changes to procedures or rules proposed by CDCC.
+CDCC facilitates its Clearing Members' understanding of the CDCC Rules and risks of participation through encouraging their participation at RMAC and User Group meetings.
+These forums provide Clearing Members with the opportunity to discuss any relevant risk and/or operational issues or to raise any concerns regarding changes to process or rules proposed by CDCC.
 These fora often involve a detailed discussion of key operational processes and risk management practices, active industry involvement and debate.
-Such discussions provide the evidence necessary so that Clearing Members understand the nature of the Rules, procedures and risks they face through their participation.
+Such discussions provide the evidence necessary so that Clearing Members understand the nature of the CDCC Rules, and risks they face through their participation.

 In addition, CDCC's Client Services team encourages any questions or issues to be sent to the Client Services inbox.
 CDCC Client Services then delegates the Clearing Member's questions to the appropriate internal contact.
-Client Services' team work to ensure Clearing Members' readiness for any changes to CDCC's rules and procedures
+Client Services' team work to ensure Clearing Members' readiness for any changes to the CDCC Rules.